strets123/jekyll-now/_posts/2016-7-4-jenkins-quickstart.md

 Then select secret text add as many secrets as you want, labelling the secrets with IDs

 We now need to create a build job on Jenkins to hold all of this configuration.
 Go back to the dashboard and click New Item >> Freestyle project.
 You will then come to a large web form where your build is to be configured.

+Name your project and then select git repositories under source code management.
+Under build triggers check "Build when a change is pushed to BitBucket".
+Under Build Environment check "Use secret text(s) or file(s)" and add the environment variable names and the IDs to which those variables need to attach.
+These IDs correspond to the credentials you created earlier.

+In the add build step dropdown click "Execute shell".
+You are now ready to add your build command as a shell script.
+This should obviously invoke other shell scripts so as not to end up putting all your deploy script in jenkins.

+In our case we are building our mongodb AMI so the build command is:

+    packer build mongodb.json